We value the opportunity to take part in the educational journey of your child.

 Our admissions process is designed to help us begin a partnership with you to determine whether your child will benefit from the program we provide.
 As a transitional program, it is our goal and hope that students will be prepared to matriculate after spending an average of three years at Key School.

-Key School accepts students in the first through eighth grades with a primary diagnosis of a language-based learning difference such as dyslexia.
+Key School accepts students in the second through eighth grades with a primary diagnosis of a language-based learning difference such as dyslexia.
 An applicant’s cognitive ability (Full Scale Intelligence Quotient determined by a psychologist) must fall in the average to superior range.
 Our program requires that students have the intellectual ability to acquire information and move forward in our curriculum.

 Key School’s program is designed to meet the needs of students who have a diagnosis of a specific language-based learning disability, such as dyslexia.
 An educational psychological evaluation must be conducted by a licensed psychologist working independently of Key School and must be current within a two-year period at the time of application.